danorder/klipper_fs-stock-pad/README.md

-Flsun default 1.3 branch with tramming aka leveling renabled. so mesh "works" Keep inn mind Klipper screen does not use "probe_calibrate" and, is unable to save "probe offsets" this leads to large "babysteps aka zoffset in mainsail" it will be required to solve this running the ommand from "terminal/console" in mainsail"  you must type "accept" first before running "save_config" check the bottom of printer.cfg for the new zoffset.
+Flsun default 1.3 branch with tramming aka leveling renabled. so mesh "works"

+Keep in mind Klipper screen does not use "probe_calibrate" and, is unable to save "probe offsets" this leads to large "babysteps aka zoffset in mainsail" it will be required to solve this running the ommand from "terminal/console" in mainsail"  you must type "accept" first before running "save_config" check the bottom of printer.cfg for the new zoffset.
 -2. you now must run , delta_calibrate to apply the new "probe" offset" and, also "tramm" the effector to the bed.